Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 5. Rhus Tox – For Eruptions With Thick Crusts That Ooze Fluid

-Rhus Tox is of great help for Atopic Dermatitis with eruptions covered with thick crusts that ooze fluid.
+Rhus Tox is of great help for atopic dermatitis with eruptions covered with thick crusts that ooze fluid.
 The skin becomes red with excessive itching, or fluid-filled vesicular bumps appear on the skin.
 Marked burning and intense itching are felt.
 Scratching makes the itching worse.
 Scaling of skin may also appear.

 6. Arsenic Album – For Dry Scaly Eruptions